 PROMPT IF NECESSARY: Were you physically working last week?

-(DO NOT include ODD JOBS, BABYSITTING or MAIL ORDER AGENTS as 'paid work'.
-Do include occasional jobs done on a regular basis)
+(DO NOT include ODD JOBS, BABYSITTING or MAIL ORDER AGENTS as 'paid work'.)

 INTERVIEWER: If respondent has been furloughed and is receiving pay via the Coronavirus Job Retention Scheme (where the employer claims a proportion of employee pay from the government) they should be considered as NOT working - CODE 2 'No'.